Frequently Asked Questions

-To reserve your wedding day, a deposit of 50% of your package price is due at the signing of the contract.
-I'm happy to spread the first payment out over a couple months, if necessary.
-The remaining balance can be paid 7 days prior to the day or anytime in the month of your wedding.
+To reserve your wedding day, a retainer of 50% of your package price is due at the signing of the contract.
+The remaining balance can be paid 7 days prior to your wedding day.
+Payment plans are available upon request.

-I shoot on professional Nikon and Fuji digital cameras.
-Depending on the event, I will sometimes shoot a hybrid mix of film and digital.
-I usually have 3-5 cameras with me on a wedding day so there’s plenty of redundancy.
+I shoot on professional Nikon (film and digital), Fuji X, and Pentax medium format cameras.
+I’m a hybrid photographer, which means I shoot a mix of film and digital.
+Why both?
+Digital helps me keep up with the faster parts of the day.
+And film because it has a magical quality to it that can’t be matched.
+It loves light.
+On any given wedding day, I usually have 3-5 cameras with me so there’s plenty of redundancy.
 That goes for insurance too.
 Got it covered.